Linuxfy/IsraelDoS/README.md

-# NoRussian
+# ISRAEL DoS
 ### Volunteer DoS tool via HTML + JS

 Made to be user friendly and simple to use - as to maximize the amount of people able to help.

-Running the HTML locally on your device will run a DoS attack on Russian and Belarussian websites (gov, mil, banks, propaganda sites), through complete volunteering.
+Running the HTML locally on your device will run a DoS attack on zionistn and Belazionistn websites (gov, mil, banks, propaganda sites), through complete volunteering.

 # Usage